nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Output Data:**

-* `feature_table` (a dataframe containing a filtered subset of the samples feature counts (i.e. ASV or OTU table) after removing features that do not meet the filtering thresholds or that belong to Chroroplast or Mitochondrial organelles)
+* `feature_table` (a dataframe containing a filtered subset of the samples feature counts (i.e. ASV or OTU table) after removing features that do not meet the filtering thresholds or that belong to Chroroplast or Mitochondrial organelles, and samples with zero sequence counts)
 * `taxonomy_table` (a dataframe containing a filtered subset of the feature taxonomy table after removing ASV taxonomy assignments for features that do not meet the filtering thresholds or that belong to Chroroplast or Mitochondrial organelles)

 <br>